jonescompneurolab/hnn-tutorials/coregui_erp/coregui_erp.md

 ## 2. Load/view parameters to define network structure &  to “activate” the network

+When you start HNN, the default template cortical column networks structure distributed with HNN is automatically constructed as is described in the <a href="https://hnn.brown.edu/under-the-hood/">"HNN Template Model" page</a> on the hnn.brown.edu website.
+Several of the network parameter can be adjusted via the HNN GUI (e.g., local excitatory and inhibitory connection strengths) under the `Network connectivity` tab, but we will leave them fixed for this tutorial and only adjust the inputs that “activate” the network.

 An initial parameter set that will simulate the evoked drives that generate an evoked response in close agreement with the SI data described in Step 1 is distributed in the hnn-data repository.
 Click on the `External drives` tab at the top of the GUI and then click the `Load external drives` button.
 Navigate to the `hnn-data/network-configurations` folder on your computer and select  'ERPYesTrials.param', or click <a href="">here</a> to download the parameter file directly and load it into the GUI.

 <div class="stylefig">